 Betta fish can survive at temperatures of between 72° and 86° Fahrenheit (22.2° – 30° Celsius).
 Please note that I said betta fish could SURVIVE at these temperatures, but they are not ideal, and you should aim to keep your betta tank water within the suggested range.

-The use of an aquarium heater is the best way to keep the water temperature consistent throughout the day and night, and through the changing seasons.
+If you don’t already have one, consider getting a betta fish heater, or just a standard fish tank heater.
+The use of an aquarium heater is the best way to keep your betta’s water temperature consistent throughout the day and night, and through the changing seasons.

 Check out this short article: How Long Can Tropical Fish Live Without A Heater, While it is not specific to betta fish, it is quite relevant and will explain the reasons why a tropical fish tank needs to be heated and the best ways to heat them.